 Next month, during the annual Baselworld 2011 event, Victorinox Swiss Army is going to present some of its new models.
 The new Alliance Chronograph (ref.
 241478) seems to be the dressier among them.
 In fact, it is one of the dressier field watches manufactured by a Swiss-based brand that you can get in a sub-$1k price range.

-You probably already know how hard it is to find a dressy Swiss watch with its overall military styling elegantly combining slim case and refined elements of the dial.
-Well, if you are operating within $3000-$5000 niche (and above) you are probably golden: there are dozens of models that will suit most exquisite tastes.
+You probably already know how hard it is to find a dressy Swiss watch with its overall military styling elegantly combining a slim case and refined elements of the dial.
+Well, if you are operating within the $3000-$5000 niche (and above) you are probably golden: there are dozens of models that will suit the most exquisite tastes.
 But make a step or two below the dreaded $1000 line and you are in a world of pain.

-Like it is the case with affordable cars, the “cheap” (I can’t seriously call “cheap” a watch that costs like a flagship smartphone or an average notebook) watches seem to be deliberately made not particularly attractive.
-Details are often exaggerated, hands often look generic and slightly (sometimes not slightly at all) out of proportion to other elements, and straps and bracelet look more like torture devices that are supposed to be immediately replaced with something more premium.
+Like is the case with affordable cars, the “cheap” (I can’t seriously call “cheap” a watch that costs like a flagship smartphone or an average notebook) watches seem to be deliberately made not particularly attractive.
+Details are often exaggerated, hands often look generic and slightly (sometimes not slightly at all) out of proportion to other elements, and straps and bracelets look more like torture devices that are supposed to be immediately replaced with something more premium.
 Yes, this is done to boost sales of more expensive, while not more technically advanced models of the same brand.
 Yes, this ‘corralling’ approach is despicable, but that is how marketing works, kids.

 The new Alliance Chronograph is a pleasant exception to the rule.

-The mid-sized 42 mm stainless steel case presents a sequence of satin-brushed surfaces that slowly flow one into the other forming an elegant and pleasant to look at body.
+The mid-sized 42 mm stainless steel case presents a sequence of satin-brushed surfaces that slowly flow one into the other forming an elegant and pleasant to-look-at body.